Product design, strategy, & leadership

 Solution

 The final solution for this project is a bold statement about the direction that Wellframe’s mobile app design is moving.
-With a new, crisp visual design language, a refined content strategy and tone of voice, and lower cognitive load per screen in this complicated flow, we are poised to make a great first impression on new users.
-Our new sign-up flow provides a smooth user experience that introduces our brand and conveys our value prop in a simple, accessible, and friendly format.
+With a new, crisp visual design language, a refined content strategy and tone of voice, and lower cognitive load per screen in this complicated flow, Wellframe is poised to make a great first impression on new users.
+The new sign-up flow provides a smooth user experience that introduces Wellframe’s brand and conveys their value prop in a simple, accessible, and friendly format.